brorb/710-wiki/Content/Characters/Aliases/D4V1NC1.md

 ## Leonardo DaVinci
 "D4V1NC1" is clearly a rewrite of "da Vinci", referencing the renaissance scientist [Leonardo da Vinci](https://en.wikipedia.org/wiki/Leonardo_da_Vinci).
 This follows the trope of characters with aliases of famous scientists, like [[Kepler]] for instance.
 Da Vinci has also appeared in the video [[backtone.extend 5_f''5.5'']]:

+The image of DaVinci fills the screen for a couple of seconds, before the camera pans away to more red room.
+The text "QUANDO NATUS EST" appears along with a heavily distorted voice reading it aloud.
+The phrase is classical Latin and means "When was he born", likely referring to Leonardo DaVinci, who was born April 15, 1452.

 ```media-box
 Media: [[Da Vinci original image found.jpg]]
 Alt: DaVinci engraving by Raffaello Sanzio Morghen